james-cranley/pubupdate/README.md

 Uses this a mildly modified version of [this script](https://github.com/MrPike/orcid-to-bibtex) for the first step.

-The LaTeX formatted entries are ready to drop into templates like [this one](https://www.overleaf.com/latex/examples/academic-cv-template/hvjpfjnyggbf) which I use for [my CV](https://james-cranley.github.io/cv/cv.pdf).
+The LaTeX-formatted entries are ready to drop into templates like [this one](https://www.overleaf.com/latex/examples/academic-cv-template/hvjpfjnyggbf) which I use for [my CV](https://james-cranley.github.io/cv/cv.pdf).

 ## Install